10 Things You Must Do in Nebraska

 #3 Admire the Sandhills

-The unique region referred to as the Sandhills is a mixed grass prairie on sand dunes covering over 25% of the state of Nebraska.
-These awe-inspiring grass-stabilized dunes were designated a National Natural Landmark in 1984 and are the largest and most intricate wetland ecosystem in the country.
+The unique region referred to as the Sandhills is a mixed-grass prairie on dunes covering over 25% of the state of Nebraska.
+These awe-inspiring grass-stabilized dunes were designated a National Natural Landmark in 1984 and are the most extensive and intricate wetland ecosystem in the country.

 A host of plant (720 species) and animal life inhibit the Sandhills, making it a perfect place for scenic pictures and getting in tune with nature.
-It is also home to a huge migratory bird and crane population, hence the Sandhill Cranes.
+It is also home to a vast migratory bird and crane population, hence the Sandhill Cranes.
 Best of all, there are more beautiful cattle in the area than people!
-This animal lover thoroughly enjoyed driving Route 2, a scenic road that I highly recommend checking out.
+This animal-lover thoroughly enjoyed driving Route 2, a scenic road that I highly recommend checking out.

 #4 Taste Deliciousness at Chocolat Abeille

-Tempt your sweet tooth with a top quality bite of chocolate from Chocolat Abeille, an upscale chocolatier in downtown Omaha.
+Tempt your sweet tooth with a top-quality bite of chocolate from Chocolat Abeille, an upscale chocolatier in downtown Omaha.
 Offering handcrafted chocolate and artful creations, Chocolat Abeille is worth the splurge.
-They could possibly be the most beautiful candies that I’ve ever seen made in the country.
+They could be the most beautiful candies that I’ve ever seen made in the country.